 Walking into a flexible office without a designated spot can be daunting, especially for new hires or visiting employees.
 Interactive office maps solve this problem by providing a visual layout of your workspace.
 Employees can easily see which desks are available, find where their colleagues are sitting, and book a spot in their preferred area with just a few clicks.
 This visual approach takes the guesswork out of finding a place to work and helps people feel more comfortable and confident when they come into the office.
 It’s a simple feature that makes a huge difference in the daily user experience.

-10 Best Desk Booking Tools to Replace Your Spreadsheet
+10 Best Desk Booking Tools (Instead of an Excel Template)

 Once you’ve decided to move on from your spreadsheet, the next step is finding the right tool for your team.
 The good news is there are plenty of options out there, each with its own strengths.
 The world of desk booking software is diverse, with platforms designed for every type of company, from small startups to global enterprises.
 Some tools focus on providing deep, actionable analytics to help you optimize your real estate, while others prioritize a simple, intuitive user experience to ensure your team actually uses it.
 You'll find solutions that offer a comprehensive suite of workplace management features, including visitor check-ins and parking management, and others that excel at one thing: making